 These probes have 24-carat gold-plated electrodes and are nickel-free so that you don’t have to put up with the discomfort of a nickel allergy when using your Kegel8 electronic pelvic toner.
 We have nickel-free probes for both vaginal and anal use which are compatable with any Kegel8 unit.
 Our Kegel8 Ultra 20 Electronic Pelvic Toner

 includes a Kegel8 Gold Probe as standard, so you can get started with your exercises straight away in comfort, even if you suffer from a nickel allergy.
+Our gold probes are made using a gold plated nickel-free process ensuring they are suitable for those with nickel allergies.

 When choosing a probe from our range, just look for the probes with gold-coloured electrodes – these probes are perfect for you if you suffer from a nickel allergy.